 Want to make people feel better about using your site?
 Two words: increase security.
 You don’t have to pay an arm or a leg, either.
-Ask your host about what they do to help out with security, like providing SSL certificates.
+Ask your host about what they do to help out with security, like providing free SSL certificates.
 You can also take a super easy step yourself and change your password.
 If you’re still using the basic admin credentials for your site, you’re at risk of getting hacked.
 Change to a secure password (and make sure your username isn’t still set to ‘Admin’) and you’re already taking steps to keep your site more secure.

 Invest in Your Site

 If you’re like a majority of site owners, then your site is your business.
 If it’s down, you’re not making sales.
 If it’s not optimized correctly, you could be losing customers.
 The old saying ‘you get what you pay for’ goes for web design and development, too.
-So take a little bit of capital and invest in your managed WordPress hosted website.
+So take a little bit of capital and invest in your WordPress website.
 Instead of free versions of plugins that might not get regular updates, go for the more reputable one that costs a bit extra.
 You’ll be glad you did.

 Don’t spend it all on plugins, though.
 Save some for a quality host.
 You also might want to get a good developer to help program a specific functionality into your site.
 (Don’t know a developer?
 There are plenty of places online where you can meet one!)
 Think of your website like your car.
 If it’s built and maintained correctly, it’ll last a long time, so go for the good stuff and make sure you’re putting in what you expect to get out.